Galactic dark matter halos: From anisotropic fluids in general relativity to Horava-Lifshitz gravity: Conclusion

 \section{Conclusion}

 In this work we examined, within a spherically symmetric LTB setting, whether “dark-matter-like” phenomenology can arise either from controlled deformations of the GR Hamiltonian or from the symmetry reduction characteristic of Hořava–Lifshitz gravity.
 The guiding motivation was the long-standing rotation-curve anomaly and the observation that, in a number of contexts, effective dust components can be generated by departures from standard conservation laws or by modified constraint structures.
 On the GR side, we introduced an additional term in the Hamiltonian potential within the LTB reduction and followed its consequences through the field equations and the hypersurface-deformation algebra.
 We obtained two central results.
 First, deforming only the potential by adding a weight-one scalar density—such as the term considered here—does not produce the Hořava–Lifshitz mechanism: the constraint algebra closes exactly as in GR, so the theory remains in the same covariance class and the dust continuity equation is not genuinely violated.
 Achieving true nonconservation would require introducing terms that are not invariant under the underlying symmetry (for instance a time-dependent coupling $\alpha(t)$, or more generally deformations that fail to behave as scalar densities under the canonical gauge transformations), which we do not pursue here and leave for future work.
 Second, the deformation can be consistently repackaged as an effective anisotropic fluid with radial tension, which reproduces the desired isothermal-like scaling at the level of the continuity equation and mass profile; nevertheless, the same anisotropy obstructs the phenomenology of interest, since the resulting active gravitational mass does not behave like pressureless matter and therefore does not support genuinely flat circular-velocity curves.
+Furthermore, this analysis should be read as a reduced-model obstruction rather than as a realistic halo construction.
+The spherically symmetric LTB minisuperspace is used here as a controlled canonical setting in which one can determine unambiguously what kind of effective source is generated by a potential deformation that preserves the reduced Dirac algebra.
+The result is a no-go statement: while the induced source reproduces the familiar $1/R^2$ scaling at the level of density and Misner--Sharp mass, its unavoidable anisotropic stress makes it inequivalent to pressureless halo matter in the quasi-static regime and prevents it from supporting genuinely flat circular velocities.
 These two outcomes point to a natural next step: to search for deformations that do break the hypersurface-deformation algebra—hence allowing controlled nonconservation—while yielding an effectively isotropic, dust-like source in the quasi-static regime, a combination that could plausibly evade the anisotropic obstruction and produce truly flat rotation curves.